+Above all, know how to recognise them and their meaning.
 There are many, many phrasal verbs, both idiomatic and non-idiomatic.
-The non-idiomatic ones can be learnt without memorisation or context.
+So, the non-idiomatic ones can be learnt without memorisation or context.

-Just by knowing the verb and the preposition/adverb particle, you can easily deter the meaning.
+Important to note, just by knowing the verb and the preposition/adverb particle, you can easily determine the meaning.

 There may be thousands upon thousands of phrasal verbs, but there are only about 20-25 prepositions that form the majority of these phrasal verbs, thus, that is to say, you only need to know the meaning of the preposition and verb, and you’ll easily deter the meaning of the phrasal verb, with or without context!